jvdsande/nanoslices/README.md

   Returns a map of actions that can modify the state.
 Through `options.slices`, it can compose actions from other slices or read other slices' state, and through `options.context` it can access the shared store context.
   Can be chained multiple times to compose actions together.
-- `initialize((slice, options) => T)`: Final method of the slice creator. **Must be called** to create a valid `Slice`.
-Its argument is optional, and is a callback function with access to the slice and the standard `options` that will be called if `Store.initialize` is called.
+- `initialize((slice, options) => T)`: Receives the current slice and the standard `options`, and is called if `Store.initialize` is called.
   The callback can be used to initialize the slice with asynchronous data in a controlled manner.
+After `initialize`, the slice is considered final, it is not possible to call `actions` or `computed` anymore.

 ## Store methods